 Two of the most notable features of the site are its interactive Discussion Forum, which allows sufferers and their families to record their treatment ‘journey’ and share insights and experiences: and an on-line shop, where a variety of the charity’s merchandise can be purchased on-line and donations made directly to the cause.

-Although simply presented the website is impressive in its functionality, and in addition to the above mentioned features has a content management system that allows for a constantly updated blog, news feed and search facility for accessing details of clinical trials and other relevant literature in the field.
+Although simply presented, the website is impressive in its functionality.
+In addition to the features mentioned above, it has a content management system that allows for a regularly updated blog, news feed and search facility for accessing details of clinical trials and other relevant literature in the field.

 Simpsons Creative have been working with the charity for over two years, over which time we have been able to refine and add to the functionality of the website, which has proved an invaluable resource to those seeking information about cholangiocarcinoma, and has helped grow a supportive community of affected families, carers and consultants.